 I should probably tell you right up front that if you are searching for an optimal taxing strategy, you won’t find it.
 That is a much bigger question that requires extensive analysis of the specific economic and political conditions in any region.

 To determine if a tax is effective, we must look in two places.
 First, the direct effects of the tax, then the follow-on effects.

-I passively introduced the idea of a deadweight loss in part 2, when I gave the example of a simple one-good economy that saw a price change.
-Raising the price from $10 to $11 decreased the economic activity by one unit of consumption.
-That lost unit of production and consumption implies that fewer resources are being employed and less benefit is received by the consumer.
+Raising the price of a good decreases the consumption of it.
+That lost consumption implies that fewer resources are being employed and less benefit is received by the consumer.
 Those losses of profit, labor, and consumer benefit combine into what we call a deadweight loss or DWL.

 Much attention is paid to the direct effects of any injection or leakage from an economic system.
 However, the indirect and induced reactions to the change are often more important.
 These secondary effects are the ripples in the pond that flow out from the initial shock.

 For example, if you impose a tax on pizza, we would expect the pizza shops to lose business as they increase their price to cover the tax.
 That results in lost profits to the business owner, and less hours for her employees.